ivankovnatsky/nixos-config/docs/HOMEBREW-TAP.md

 # Local Homebrew Tap

-This directory contains local Homebrew casks for applications not available in official taps.
+Local Homebrew casks stored in the `Casks/` directory at the root of this repository.

 ## Integration with nix-homebrew